 - Pearson Correlation Coefficient = 0.95

-We have got an output of 0.95 this indicates when the number of hours played to increase the test scores also increase.
+We have an output of 0.95; this indicates that when the number of hours played to increase, the test scores also increase.
 These two variables are positively correlated.

 Pearson Correlation Coefficient Formula – Example #2

-Let’s take the same example and calculate the Pearsons Correlation Coefficient by using excel formula.
+Let’s take the same example and calculate the Pearsons Correlation Coefficient by using an excel formula.

-To calculate the Pearson correlation coefficient in the excel, we need to apply a simple formula.
+To calculate the Pearson correlation coefficient in excel, we need to apply a simple formula.